Football: Man City join Arsenal in League Cup semis after penalty drama

 Vardy slotted home under intense pressure to take the tie into extra time, in which neither side could break the deadlock.

-The match went to penalties and in a twist, it was Vardy and Mahrez who failed to score, handing the win to City.
+The match went to penalties and it was Leicester's star pair who blinked first.

+"We were unlucky," said Puel.
+"We have had most chances.
+It was a fantastic game between two good teams."

 City, already being hailed as one of the finest sides of the modern era, are on a record-breaking run of 16 straight Premier League victories and are through to the Champions League knockout stages.

-Arsenal booked their place in the semi-finals courtesy of a Danny Welbeck strike.
+Arsenal booked their place in the semi-finals courtesy of a Danny Welbeck strike shortly before half time.

 Arsenal boss Arsene Wenger fielded an entirely changed starting eleven from the side that beat Newcastle at the weekend against David Moyes's West Ham, who have been on a good recent run.